 In MCTC's Barbering program, you will gain practical experience serving diverse clientele under the direction of an instructor with more than 25 years of experience.
-Boasting a high placement rate in barbering, the program provides you with all the training you need to take the Minnesota State Barber Board Apprentice Exam.
+The program provides you with all the training you need to take the Minnesota State Barber Board Apprentice Exam.

 Program start and location

-New students are accepted into this program for fall and spring semesters.
+New students are no longer being accepted to this program.
 Classes take place in the Technical Building.

 Degree options and requirements